Leave this site

 If a victim does not wish to pursue a prosecution or withdraws their support for a prosecution at any time, it is incumbent on the attending/investigating officer to consider if it is appropriate to pursue an evidence led prosecution.
 If the withdrawal is post charge, the investigating officer should submit a report to the Crown Prosecution Service alongside a withdrawal/retraction statement.

-3.2.17 Domestic Abuse victim unwanted contact from prisoners
+3.2.17 Domestic abuse victim unwanted contact from prisoners

 Each prisoner has a ‘social contacts’ list of persons they can communicate with by phone or letter, completing a non-contact request will seek to have the person removed from this list.
 The prison will require a rationale to support any request to remove.